sel3-2023-group-01/sel3-2023-group-01.github.io/content/controller/index.md

 #### discretized locations for an epoch
 The biggest reason why our ppo wasn't able to give good results on an extended training run with a million timesteps was due to the way targets spawned during training.
 The environment created targets in a random fashion, the distance from the target was fixed at 5 but the angle was random.
 This meant that during training a target spawned randomly on a circle with radius 5 around the brittlestar robot.
 Since the n_steps parameter of ppo was set at 2048 and the max runtime of a training at 20s, a single epoch would see only 4 target locations.
-It was thus possible that this epoch would see only target in the same half circle or even the same quadrant leading to overfitting and unstable learning.
+It was thus possible that this epoch would see only targets in the same half circle or even the same quadrant leading to overfitting and unstable learning.
 We fixed this issue by discretizing the target locations so that every epoch would see a full circle of targets.
 Herefore the n_steps parameter had to be calculated as a function of the simulation time and the number of target locations.
 This led to way better results and is by far our biggest improvement towards a good ppo controller.
 We experimented with various numbers of target locations, INSERT GRAPH BELOW

 #### simulation time 8s vs 20s